ConorWilliams/libfork/docs/benchmarks/benchmarks/uts.md

 RNG state, and the traversal reports the maximum depth, total nodes, and leaves.

-The configured families are:
+Their are two distinct tree families families of unbalanced trees in UTS:

-- `T1`: geometric trees.
-The branching factor decreases with depth, giving a bounded tree whose imbalance is visible but not extreme.
+- `T1`: __geometric trees__.
+The branching factor decreases with depth, giving a
+  bounded tree whose imbalance is visible but not extreme.
-- `T3`: binomial trees.
-Each node samples whether it is internal, and internal nodes have a fixed branching factor.
+- `T3`: __binomial trees__.
+Each node samples whether it is internal, and internal
+  nodes have a fixed branching factor.
 This creates long, skinny paths and much deeper irregular trees.
 The subtrees are self-similar.